subhadeeppaul/Practice-code-repo/README.md

 - Behave professionally - do not insult/put down other participants and treat everyone with respect

 - Harassment will not be tolerated.
-If you notice such activities kindly report to the Hackathon organizer
+If you notice such activities kindly report to the  owner of this repo.

 - The code must be your own and must be created during the event